Azure/Azure-Sentinel/DataConnectors/SentinelOne/README.md

 Each invocation and its logs of the function can be seen in Function App service of Azure, available in the Azure Portal outside the Azure Sentinel.

 i.
-Go to Function App and click on the function which you have deployed, identified with the given name at the deployement stage.
+Go to Function App and click on the function which you have deployed, identified with the given name at the deployment stage.

 ii.
 Go to Functions -> SentinelOneSentinelConnector -> Monitor